Today, I’ll unravel the mystery ;-)

 Voilà – I hope these essential tips will make you feel ready to face the French bathtub during your next trip to France.

 For more serious (or not…) tips about traveling to France, check out my Essential French Dialogues + Tips audiobook – recorded at different speeds and enunciations, this audiobook focuses on today’s modern glided pronunciation and gives you plenty of useful vocabulary and tips to prepare your trip to France.
-My downloadable French audiobooks are exclusively available on French Today.

 And now let’s answer another essential French question: How To Ask for the Bathroom in French?
 Hint, it’s not “la salle de bain”…